d0x2f/Animate/README.md

 ## Intention

-I'm making this collection of OpenGL animations as a way to grow and showcase my C++/OGL abilities.
+I'm making this collection of Vulkan/OpenGL animations as a way to grow and showcase my C++/GL abilities.

 Writting computer graphics binds two of my favourite subjects, programming and mathematics.
 In particlar modern C++ and differential geometry.